nikhilramini/Adafruit-QTPY-esp32-Pico/README.md

 # LORAWAN

-This repository gives an overview of how to setup Raspberry pi, Adafruit QT PY ESP32 PICO and Seeed Studio XIAO Expansion Board.
-This guide gives detailed information on how to install Raspberry OS and configuration with the RAK HAT.
-Connecting to The Things Network.
-Setting up Adafruit QT PY ESP32 PICO micro-controller with Seeed Studio XIAO Expansion Board.
+This repository provides a comprehensive guide on setting up various hardware components, including the Raspberry Pi, Adafruit QT PY ESP32 PICO, and Seeed Studio XIAO Expansion Board.
+The guide offers detailed instructions on installing the Raspberry OS and configuring it with the RAK HAT.
+It covers the process of connecting to The Things Network and provides step-by-step guidance on setting up the Adafruit QT PY ESP32 PICO micro-controller with the Seeed Studio XIAO Expansion Board.
+Additionally, the guide includes instructions for installing the Adafruit-QTPY-esp32-Pico and implementing a Blink program.
 Adafruit-QTPY-esp32-Pico
 Installation
 Blink program